athoney/learning-micro/docs/intro.md

 If you are struggling to connect your micro:bit, follow the steps that MakeCode suggests:

 First, check your connection - there should be a yellow light that appears on the back of the micro:bit when it's connected to your computer.
 If you don't see a yellow light, try a different cable.
 If the connection seems good, you probably need to update the firmware on your micro:bit.
 To update the firmware, follow the directions at [https://makecode.microbit.org/device/usb/webusb/troubleshoot](https://makecode.microbit.org/device/usb/webusb/troubleshoot).

+##### Chrome on Linux
+New Linux versions have known issues using webUSB.
+These steps are **ADVANCED** and require sudo access.
+Follow these steps to enable webUSB on Linux:
+1. Create a new file in /etc/udev/rules
+   - `sudo vi /etc/udev/rules.d/50-microbit.rules`
+2. Add the following:
+   - `SUBSYSTEM=="usb", ATTR{idVendor}=="0d28", MODE="0664", GROUP="plugdev"`
+3. Save the file
+4. Add current user to plugdev group
+   - `sudo usermod -a -G plugdev $USER`
+5. Reload udev rules
+    - `sudo udevadm control --reload-rules`
+6. Stop Chrome, unplug microbit.
+7. Start Chome, plug in microbit.

 #### Flashing with All Browsers